BibleResearch/bible-notes/old_testament/historical_books/2_samuel.md

   Nathan's confrontation of David (2 Samuel 12:1-14) and David's confession (2 Samuel 12:13 and Psalm 51), remind us of the true **nature of sin**.
 Sin is **despising God and His word** (2 Samuel 12:9-10, 12:13, and Psalm 51:4).
 When we know something is wrong and still do it, this is not only disobedience of an external, objective morality; it is a demonstration that we *[despise](https://www.merriam-webster.com/dictionary/despise)* God and His word.

+## Observations
+- After reading 1 Samuel and 2 Samuel chapters 1 - 9, we have a lot of hope for Israel.
+David is finally king and is ruling with righteousness (2 Sam.
+8:15).
+He has received great promises in the Davidic covenant (2 Samuel 7) and has been defeating his enemies (2 Samuel 8).
+His sin with Bathsheba and Uriah, however, derails all of this success and is a reminder that, while David is not the man for the job, there will be someone from his line that comes to establish justice and succeed where David failed.

 ## Notes

 <a id="footnote1">1. </a>Keys, Gillian, *The wages of sin: a reappraisal of the 'succession narrative'* (Sheffield, England: Sheffield Academic Press, .
 1996), 127.